-The new EMR is called Practice Fusion; its messaging feature is called Patient Portal.
-We would encourage you to use the Patient Portal – it is a secure and efficient way to communicate with your provider, however, it remains your choice.
-In early January, patient/clients with scheduled appointments in 2019, were sent an email invitation to join the Patient Portal.
+The new EMR is called Practice Fusion; its messaging feature is called Patient Fusion.
+We would encourage you to use Patient Fusion – it is a secure and efficient way to communicate with your provider, however, it remains your choice.
+In early January, patient/clients with scheduled appointments in 2019, were sent an email invitation to join Patient Fusion.
 If you would like to participate and have not received that email message, please call our office at 262.695.5311 we will be happy to send an invitation immediately.

-Once you receive the email invitation, follow the instructions to set up your Patient Portal access.
+Once you receive the email invitation, follow the instructions to set up your Patient Fusion access.

-After you have set up your Portal you may send messages to your doctor or practitioner by:
+After you have set up your access, you can log in using this link https://id.patientfusion.com/signin you may send messages to your doctor or practitioner by:

 - Going to your homepage – on the left side you have a list of options – Choose messages